dboddie-canonical-work/disgorged-docs/environment-variables.rst

 Typical value ``/var/snap/hello-world/27``

-.. _environment-variables-heading--snap-euid:
+.. _environment-variables-snap-euid:

 ~~~~~~~~~~~~~

    <pre>SNAP_EUID</pre>

 This variable contains the *effective* user ID (euid) of the user running the snap instance.
-See also `SNAP_UID <environment-variables-heading--snap-uid_>`__.
+See also `SNAP_UID <environment-variables-snap-uid_>`__.

-For this variable to be exposed by a snap, the snap developer will need to include the following `assumes <snapcraft-top-level-metadata.md#environment-variables-heading--assumes>`__ value:
+For this variable to be exposed by a snap, the snap developer will need to include the following :ref:`assumes <snapcraft-top-level-metadata-assumes>` value:

 .. code:: yaml